adamhope/sms-voting-game/README.md

 - Deployment to... somewhere, nodejitsu?
 - SMS'ing via http://burstsms.com.au
 - Try sigma.js for graphing
+- A "stop" button to freeze the game

 ### Alternative theme

 Connecting
 1. Register
 2a.
 I can connect to you
 2b.
 You can connect to me

 Winners are
 - most mutual connections
 - most persistant (outbound connections)
 - hoarder (most in bound connections)

-# Privacy
+# Privacy concerns?
 - Once the stop button has been pressed replace phone numbers with automatically generated IDs